 The Elite did bounce back in our final test, delivering a strong showing when juicing sweet potatoes, regaining the overall runner-up position right behind the Juice Fountain.
 It had a well above average yield, with only mild amounts of pulp and a small bit of foam.

 Comprising 20% of the total score, our Leafy Greens metric utilizes the same criteria as the previous two.
 We used curly-leaf kale, wheatgrass, and spinach as our representative leafy greens for our tests, judging the performance of each product on each test independently.
-The Juice Fountain Elite definitely struggled with this metric, earning a 3 out of 10 and finishing near the bottom of the group, as shown below.
+The Juice Fountain Elite definitely struggled with this metric, finishing near the bottom of the group.

 This product severely struggled in our first test: juicing wheatgrass.
 The Elite couldn't even manage to extract a single milliliter of juice, while the top performing product, the Omega created 5 mL of juice from the same amount of wheatgrass.